 Automatic login is one of the most efficient and user-friendly features in macOS.
-This feature saves a lot of your time by automatically logging you in the laptop when you open it without having to go through any kind of security/authentication features.
+This feature saves a lot of your time by automatically logging you into the Mac when you open it without going through any security/authentication features.
 This feature saves up a lot of time and makes work smooth.

 However, this feature has been getting a very frustrating issue for users.
 Multiple users have reported not being able to enable the Automatic Login feature.
 Users found themselves grayed out when trying to enable the option for Automatic Log-in.
 This can be very annoying to users.